exakat/php-dictionary/dictionary.rst

 + Subsequent Queries (+1 queries): For each of the 'N' users, the program issues a separate query to fetch additional related data, such as user roles, posts, comments, etc. This results in an additional 'N' queries.

-As a result, you end up with a total of 'N+1' queries, hence the term N+1 query problem.
+As a result, you end up with a total of 'N+1' queries, hence the term "N+1 query problem".
 This approach can cause significant performance issues, as executing many individual queries can be slower than fetching the required data in a more optimized way.

 `Documentation <https://www.freecodecamp.org/news/n-plus-one-query-problem/>`__